 Guitar scales seems to be the new way of saying major, pentatonic and blues scales or any other scale all rolled into one.
 Whatever you call the musical scales they all work on the guitar.

 These scales work on every instrument that uses our music notation and tablature.
 There are other scales for oriental or Eastern music and instruments.

-Learning scales is the only way to know how to improvise over different chords and chord progressions but they are very important.
+Learning scales isn't the only way to know how to improvise over different chords and chord progressions but they are very important.

 The major scales are the most important.
 They contain the pentatonic scales and the natural minor scale, so if you learn one major scale you will also know a natural minor scale and a major and minor pentatonic scale.

 The major scale is also home to 7 modes or scales within scales.

 Music scales are like a section of the alphabet that you stay in to make words or in our case music.
 They give us structure and a place to start from with basic guidelines.